jfrog/terraform-provider-xray/docs/resources/security_policy.md

 ### Optional

 - `description` (String) More verbose description of the policy
+- `detach_on_destroy` (Boolean) When set to `true`, the policy will be automatically detached from all watches before it is destroyed.
+This prevents errors when trying to delete a policy that is still attached to a watch.
+Default is `false`.
 - `project_key` (String) Project key for assigning this resource to.
 Must be 2 - 10 lowercase alphanumeric and hyphen characters.
 - `rule` (Block List) A list of user-defined rules allowing you to trigger violations for specific vulnerability or license breaches by setting a license or security criteria, with a corresponding set of automatic actions according to your needs.
 Rules are processed according to the ascending order in which they are placed in the Rules list on the Policy.
 If a rule is met, the subsequent rules in the list will not be applied. (see [below for nested schema](#nestedblock--rule))